mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using custom `PickersTextField`

 :::success
-Learn more about this new DOM structure and its difference compared to the current one on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure)
+Learn more about the accessible DOM structure and its difference compared to the current one on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure)
 :::

 {{"demo": "BrowserV7Field.js", "defaultCodeOpen": false}}